 I love Italian food.
-A while back, I saw a post by Food Noveau, giving a step by step on making gnocchi.
+A while back, I saw a post by Food Noveau, sharing a step-by-step gnocchi recipe.
 I had never thought to make my own gnocchi, but upon reading the post, it seemed like something I could do.

 I served mine with pesto because that’s all I had.
 Next time I might try them with some marinara sauce.

-Now that I know how to make these, next time I’ll make more and freeze them.
-I also plan on trying making purple potato ones.
+Now that I know how to make homemade potato gnocchi, next time I’ll make more and freeze them.
+I also plan on trying to make purple potato ones.